fahadwaseem8/islamic-names-catalog/README.md

 ## Privacy Policy

-Our privacy policy is available at `/privacypolicy` on the web version of the app.
 The application does not collect any personal information and functions completely offline.
+All data is stored locally on your device.

 ## License